akostrik/CPP_module_42/README.md

 * Process the underlying mathematics directly, instead of using approximate values for each intermediate calculation
 * Ex: computer algebra systems such as Mathematica, Maxima, Maple

-# Tri par fusion-insertion = algorithme de Ford-Johnson = алгоритм Форда-Джонсона
+# Merge-insertion sort = Ford-Johnson algorithm
 * modification of insertion sort
 * takes into account this property of binary search: the maximal number of comparisons to perform a binary search on a sorted sequence is the same for $2^n$ elements and $2^(n+1)−1$ elements (looking for an element in a sorted sequence of 8 or 15 elements requires the same number of comparisons)
 * ensures that the size of the insertion area is $2^n−1$ as often as possible